magenta/magenta-js/music/CONTRIBUTING.md

 ### Contributor License Agreement

-You might notice your neighbourhood CLA-bot commenting on a pull request you open if you haven't yet signed our CLA.
+You might notice our friendly neighbourhood CLA-bot commenting on a pull request you open if you haven't yet signed our CLA.
 We use the same CLA for all open-source Google projects, so you only have to sign it once.
 Once you complete the CLA, all your pull-requests will automatically get the `cla: yes` tag.